-BA Business Administration and Management (Hons.) - De Montfort University
+BA Business Management (Hons.)

 This is a highly practical, 3-year UK Degree course designed to put you in a prime position in the job market when you graduate.

-A Business Administration and Management degree from DMU at SISFU can open up an exciting career path for you in a wide range of specialist areas including business strategy, accounting and finance, human resource management, or marketing.
+A Business Management degree from DMU at SISFU can open up an exciting career path for you in a wide range of specialist areas including business strategy, accounting and finance, human resource management, or marketing.

 You can either study a general pathway, giving you the skills you need to understand what makes a business work, or you can specialise depending on your area of interest.